 Another great way to minimise depreciation is to get a great price on your car purchase.
 If you pay too much for the car, you’ll be hit harder by the loss of value come resale.

-And as most new cars in New Zealand are bought using a car loan, it’s important you get the right loan at the cheapest price.
+And if you’re using a car loan to purchase your vehicle, it’s important you get the right loan at the cheapest price.
 And that’s where Canstar can help.
 We compare personal loan providers, to help you get the best loan.
-Check out the table below, or click the button to compare all the personal loans in our database.

 Share this article